quarkslab/qbindiff/doc/source/features.rst

 * :py:class:`~qbindiff.features.MDIndex`: This feature is based on previous work of `Dullien et al. <https://www.sto.nato.int/publications/STO%20Meeting%20Proceedings/RTO-MP-IST-091/MP-IST-091-26.pdf>`_.
 It is slightly modified : indeed, the topological sort is only available for Directed Acyclic Graphs (DAG).

-* :py:class:`~qbindiff.features.JumpNb`: Number of jump in the whole function.

 * :py:class:`~qbindiff.features.SmallPrimeNumbers`: Small-Prime-Number hash, based on mnemonics, based on previous work of `Dullien et al. <https://www.sto.nato.int/publications/STO%20Meeting%20Proceedings/RTO-MP-IST-091/MP-IST-091-26.pdf>`_.
 It is slightly modified from the theoretical implementation.
 The modulo is made at each round for computational reasons, not only at the end.
 [TODO:check the validity of the formula with Z3 (again)]

-* :py:class:`~qbindiff.features.ReadWriteAccess`: Number of Read and Write Access to the memory.
-This feature should be resistant to some obfuscation techniques and compilation options.

 * :py:class:`~qbindiff.features.MaxParentNb`: Maximum number of predecessors per basic block in the flowgraph.